An in-depth look at cognitive interviewing

 The challenge that we often experience is that simply asking the question of “why?” often provides us with an incomplete view of the decision-making process.

-The ways in which people think through their problems is known as procedural knowledge.
+The ways in which people think through their problems are known as procedural knowledge.
 It gives us a way to understand respondent thought-processes and develop insights into how decisions are made and how these processes can be positively impacted by client initiatives.

 What is Cognitive Interviewing?